-Government Fleet: The government fleet, with more than 1 000 vessels, serves 14 government departments such as the Hong Kong Police Force, the Customs and Excise Department, and the Fire Services Department.
-Of these, the Marine Department manages 82 vessels for its port operations and serving other government departments which do not have their own fleets.
+Government Fleet: The government fleet, with more than 980 vessels, serves 13 government departments such as the Hong Kong Police Force, the Customs and Excise Department, and the Fire Services Department.
+Of these, the Marine Department manages 83 vessels for its port operations and serving other government departments which do not have their own fleets.
 These vessels include patrol launches, purposely built conveyance launches, pontoons and some specialised vessels such as hydrographic survey launches and explosive carriers.
-Apart from the above Government vessels, in 2021, the Marine Department has also deployed 33 vessels provided under contract by private operators to provide conveyance launches and tugboat services.
+Apart from the above Government vessels, in 2023, the Marine Department has also deployed 33 vessels provided under contract by private operators to provide conveyance launches and tugboat services.

 The Government Dockyard is responsible for the design, procurement and maintenance of all vessels owned by the Government.
-It occupies a site of 9.8 hectares on Stonecutters Island and has an 8.3-hectare protected water basin as an operational base for some of the vessels operated by the Marine Department, the Hong Kong Police Force, the Customs and Excise Department, and the Fire Services Department.
+It occupies a site of 9.8 hectares on Stonecutters Island and has an 8.3-hectare protected water basin as an operational base for vessels operated by the Marine Department, the Hong Kong Police Force, the Customs and Excise Department, and the Fire Services Department.
 The dockyard has 10 covered docking sheds, four movable canopies and 30 open-yard docking spaces for repair and maintenance of vessels.
-The dockyard also has a ship-lift system and three ship travel hoists capable of shifting vessels of up to 750 tonnes to dry docks.
-An on-line computerised information system is employed to co-ordinate the maintenance efficiency and vessel availability.
+The dockyard also has a ship-lift system and three ship travel hoists capable of shifting vessels of up to 750 tonnes to docking sheds/spaces.
+An online computerised information system is employed to coordinate the maintenance activities and support services to maximise maintenance efficiency and vessel availability.

 Dry Docks and Slipways: There are extensive facilities for repairing, maintaining, dry-docking and slipping of all types of vessels in Hong Kong.
 Two large shipyards, located off the west coast of Tsing Yi Island, operate two floating dry docks.
 The largest has a lifting capacity of up to 46 000 tonnes.
 There are also a number of smaller shipyards, which carry out repairs to vessels.

 Port Facilities and Services: The Marine Department operates and maintains 15 mooring buoys for sea-going vessels.
-Of these eight are suitable for ships up to 183 metres in length, three for ships up to 160 metres and four for ships up to 137 metres.
+Of these, eight are suitable for ships up to 183 metres in length, three for ships up to 160 metres and four for ships up to 137 metres.
 Among all these mooring buoys, six of them are typhoon mooring buoys to which ships can remain secured during tropical cyclones.
 This improves efficiency and reduces operational costs of vessels as additional movements can be avoided during adverse weather conditions.

-In addition to the three Immigration and Quarantine Anchorages designated for visiting vessels to complete port formalities, there are eight dangerous goods and 13 general-purpose anchorages providing temporary berthing spaces for vessels.
+In addition to the three Immigration and Quarantine Anchorages designated for visiting vessels to complete port formalities, there are eight dangerous goods, 13 general-purpose and one multi-purpose anchorages providing temporary berthing spaces for vessels.
 The areas and water depths of the anchorages differ and serve different sizes and draughts of ships calling at Hong Kong.

-The Marine Department maintained more than 570 modern marine aids to navigation in Hong Kong waters to guide visiting ships to and from their berths.
+The Marine Department maintained more than 600 modern marine aids to navigation in Hong Kong waters to guide visiting ships to and from their berths.
 The aids to navigation are constantly improving the reliability and efficiency to ensure greater safety.
 All fairway buoys are lit and fitted with radar reflectors.
 Traffic Separation Schemes are implemented in the East Lamma Channel and Tathong Channel to facilitate traffic management and enhance navigational safety.